 16.1 The IEC, as owner of the Mark, has overall responsibility for ensuring that action is taken against misuse of the Mark.

-16.2 If a License has been issued, the IECEx Certification Body that issued the License shall take action.
+16.2 If a License has been issued, the IECEx Certification Body that issued the License shall take action concerning misuse of the Mark.

-16.3 If a License has not been issued, the IEC itself shall be obliged to take actions against misuse.
+16.3 If a License has not been issued, the IEC itself shall be obliged to take actions against misuse of the Mark.

-16.4 If misuse of the Mark is associated with the logo or Code of a Certification Body but no License has been granted, the Certification Body shall take action in accordance with their own rules.
+16.4 If misuse of the Mark is associated with the logo or Code of an IECEx Certification Body but no License has been granted, the IECEx Certification Body shall take action in accordance with their own rules.

-16.5 Certification Bodies operating in the Mark Licensing System shall agree to inform the IEC, via the IECEx Secretariat, should they become aware of any misuse of the Mark.
+16.5 IECEx Certification Bodies operating in the Mark Licensing Scheme shall agree to inform the IEC, via the IECEx Secretariat, should they become aware of any misuse of the Mark.

-Administration of the Mark Licensing System
+Administration of the Mark Licensing Scheme

-17.1 The Mark Licensing System shall be supported by the IECEx Secretariat services necessary to manage the Mark Licensing System.
+17.1 The Mark Licensing Scheme shall be supported by the IECEx Secretariat services necessary to manage the Mark Licensing Scheme.
 These services shall be financed as determined by the IECEx Management Committee, in consultation with the CAB but shall not impose a financial burden on the IEC.

-Complaints, Sanctions, and Appeals
+Complaints and Appeals

-18.1 Any complaints concerning products licensed to use the Mark shall in the first instance be dealt with by the Certification Body which issued the License, using its own complaints procedures, approved during the Certification Body assessment process, in accordance with IECEx 02.
+18.1 Any appeals concerning equipment licensed to use the Mark shall in the first instance be dealt with by the Certification Body which issued the License, using its own appeals procedures, approved during the Certification Body assessment process, in accordance with IECEx 02 and IECEx Basic Rules.

-18.2 If the complaint cannot be resolved to the satisfaction of the complainant, the complainant may decide to refer the matter to the IECEx Management Committee, in accordance with the IECEx Basic Rules.
+18.2 If the appeal cannot be resolved to the satisfaction of the appellant, the complainant may decide to refer the matter to the IECEx Management Committee, in accordance with the IECEx Basic Rules.

-18.3 Complaints concerning the general operation of the Mark Licensing System shall be referred to the Secretary of the IECEx Management Committee who in consultation with the IECEx Chairman shall determine what action needs to be taken.
+18.3 Complaints concerning the general operation of the Mark Licensing Scheme shall be referred to the Secretary of the IECEx Management Committee who in consultation with the IECEx Chair shall determine what action needs to be taken.

-18.4 If a complaint cannot be resolved at the level of the IECEx Management Committee, an appeal may be lodged with the IEC CAB whose decision is final.
+18.4 If a complaint cannot be resolved at the level of the IECEx Management Committee, the complainant may formally lodge an appeal in accordance with IEC CA 01..

-17.5 Costs arising from appeals lodged with either the IECEx Management Committee or the IEC CAB shall be covered by the complainant.
+.

 Legal provisions

-19.1 The laws of the country in which the IEC has its seat, shall apply in cases not specifically provided for in these Regulations, concerning the licensing agreement between the IEC and the Certification Body.
-The laws of the base jurisdiction of the Certification Body shall apply concerning licensing agreements between Certification Body and Mark License holders, e.g. manufacturers.
+19.1 The laws of the country in which the IEC has its seat, shall apply in cases not specifically provided for in these Rules, concerning the licensing agreement between the IEC and the Certification Body.
+The laws of the base jurisdiction of the Certification Body shall apply concerning licensing agreements between Certification Body and Mark License holders.

 19.2 Legal protection

-The granting of a Mark License shall not transfer to the IEC any of the legal responsibilities incumbent, under the national or international law, on the manufacturer or on the distributor of the product to which the Mark is affixed.
+The granting of a Mark License shall not transfer to the IEC any legal responsibilities of the incumbent, under the national or international law, on the manufacturer or on the distributor of the equipment to which the Mark is affixed.

 19.3 Exclusion of liability